 Many Arizona manufacturers are pivoting production to personal protective equipment (PPE) and other medical devices.
 The Arizona Commerce Authority (ACA) and the Arizona Manufacturing Extension Partnership (Arizona MEP) are assisting manufacturers with supply chain equipment needs, improved production lines and sourcing for raw materials.
-Find resources for manufacturers below.

 Arizona MEP’s mission is to make every Arizona manufacturer the most successful business it can be.
 To support manufacturers through the COVID-19 crisis, Arizona MEP experts will: